AntonJansen96/gmx_ph_gpu/docs/user-guide/mdp-options.rst

    .. mdp-value:: pull

-      The module providing the reaction coordinate for this dimension.
+      The pull module is providing the reaction coordinate for this dimension.
-      Currently AWH can only act on pull coordinates.
+      With multiple time-stepping, AWH and pull should be in the same MTS level.

+   .. mdp-value:: fep-lambda

+      The free energy lambda state is the reaction coordinate for this dimension.
+      The lambda states to use are specified by :mdp:`fep-lambdas`, :mdp:`vdw-lambdas`, :mdp:`coul-lambdas` etc. This is not compatible with delta-lambda.
+It also requires calc-lambda-neighbors to be -1.
+With multiple time-stepping, AWH should be in the slow level.

 .. mdp:: awh1-dim1-coord-index